 - Copy whole disk to a larger one and extend partition with additional disk space.

-If you use virtual machine, it is much easier, you can expand original virtual disk following the steps in VMware or Hyper-V. After expanding disk, additional space is also shown as Unallocated at the end of disk, then follow the steps above to merge Unallocated space to C drive or other partition.
+If you use virtual machine, it is much easier, you can expand original virtual disk following the steps in VMware or Hyper-V. After expanding disk, additional space is shown as Unallocated at the end of disk, then follow the steps above to move and merge Unallocated space to C drive or other partition.